freenas/freenas-docs/userguide/storage.rst

 To export or destroy an existing pool, click the pool name,
 |ui-settings|, then
 :guilabel:`Export/Disconnect`.
-The choice to retain or delete the contents of the pool depends upon the selections made in the screen shown in :numref:`Figure %s <zfs_detach_vol_fig>`.
+The choice to keep or erase the contents of the pool depends upon the selections made in the screen shown in :numref:`Figure %s <zfs_detach_vol_fig>`.